paulgear/ntpmon/README.txt

 than serial.
 The sample (largely untested) script ntpmon-all shows a sample of how this might be achieved.

+The network bandwidth required to run 'ntpq -pn' for a host is fairly low, so there should be no need to run a separate NTPmon host for every site, unless you run a very large number of NTP servers.
+My test server has no difficulty polling another server across an OpenVPN connection where both ends use consumer-grade ADSL.

 Selecting the NTPmon host
 -------------------------

-One important note about selection of a host to run NTPmon: the accuracy of the NTPmon host's own clock is crucial, since all of the data stored by RRD is time-stamped.
+One important note about selection of a host to run NTPmon: the accuracy of the NTPmon host's own clock is important, since all of the data stored by RRD is time-stamped.
 This means generally that the host running NTPmon should be a standalone host, not a VM or VM server (both Xen and VMware seem to be less accurate at timekeeping than the vanilla Linux kernel).
 It also should